Expensive renovations lead to impeachment, political feud

 $100-GRAND NOT SO BAD

-The House declined to impeach Walker for spending $131,000 on her office renovations, and an impeachment article drawn up against Workman for $111,000 in renovations was later withdrawn.
+The House declined to impeach Justice Beth Walker for spending $131,000 on her office renovations, and an impeachment article drawn up against Justice Margaret Workman for $111,000 in renovations was later withdrawn.
 Some lawmakers said while they didn’t condone Walker’s spending, it paled in comparison to Davis’ and Loughry’s expenditures.

 Other legislators said they didn’t support impeaching any justice for wasteful spending, only for articles pertaining to lying, cheating or stealing.